-Ironically a major demonstration of avoiding research waste would come if an open source series failed in development.
-Lessons could be learned by all onlookers about why the series failed, and how such failure could be avoided by other series of molecules in the future.
-If OSM led to one such series failing in Phase 2 of an antimalarial drug development program (which costs roughly $40M from start to finish) this would represent a saving to others of ca. $20M, depending on the timing and nature of the failure.
+Ironically, an exemplar of avoiding research waste would come if an open source series failed in development.
+Lessons would be learned by all participants regarding why the series failed, and how such a failure could be avoided in the future.
+If OSM led to one such series failing in Phase 2 of an antimalarial drug development program (which costs roughly $40M from start to finish), this would represent a saving to others of ca. $20M, depending on the timing and nature of the failure.

-Related to this are drug development programs that are “parked” and then archived, awaiting resumption by others.
-Since all the project data are in the public domain (containing far more detail than is ever found in a traditional academic publication), series may be resumed, or added to, by anyone as though they were project insiders.
+Related to this are open source drug development programs that are “shelved” and then archived, awaiting possible resumption by others.
+Since all the project data are in the public domain (containing far more detail than is ever found in a traditional academic publication), a series may be resumed, or added to, by anyone as though they were project insiders.
 This avoids future scientists needing to repeat the mistakes of others.
 There is great potential in the future for open source consortia to act as a repository of parked projects from the pharma industry in this way, particularly where the pharma companies have closed due to financial pressures, leading to enormous losses of intellectual capital (e.g., AstraZeneca closure in Bangalore).
 Retaining one pharma series fully in the public domain would save others repetition costs of ca. $3M per series.

-Most of the research waste that is avoided, however, is via the execution of efficient, non-duplicative research.
-This is a challenge to quantify because it is highly granular – there are many small savings across many projects over long periods of time, all described above: avoiding duplication, drawing in highly skilled individuals, sharing resources.
+Most of the research waste that is avoided however, is via the execution of efficient, non-duplicative research.
+This is challenging to quantify because it is highly granular, with manysmall savings across a spectrum of projects longitudinally over time as described above: avoiding duplication, drawing in highly skilled individuals, sharing resources.

 References